Patience at the King’s Head Theatre

 While its charm and wit is undeniable, Patience falls at the last hurdle with a somewhat flat ending, playing on the negative stigma attached to the “common” man via a quick costume change into velour tracksuits and gold hoop earrings – a rather insipid and uninspired caricature.
 Despite its flaws, Savournin has successfully given this opera a new lease of life as a pertinent satire.
 A witty script, endearing characters and snappy music make Patience a thoroughly enjoyable opera from which we could all learn something.

-Patience is on at the King’s Head Theatre until 28th June 2014, for further information or to book visit here.
+Patience is on at the King’s Head Theatre until 28th June 2014.
+For further information or to book visit the theatre’s website here.